qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

   - continuous delivery
   - planning
 author: Marc Evers, Rob Westgeest
-image: /attachments/blogposts/2020/Tree-Dirt-Road-Grass-Road-Landscapes-Green-House-2423162.jpg
+image: /attachments/blogposts/2020/dirtroad.jpg
 ---

+In this post, we will share a story of how we applied Dimensional Planning in a project we were involved in and how it helped us to steer the project towards delivering on its goals in time.
+We will also summarize Dimensional Planning, a simple but powerful (and not widely known) release planning technique.

+## The story

 In 2018, we joined a project to develop a new product for one of our customers.
 In true [agile fluency 'optimizing' style](https://martinfowler.com/articles/agileFluency.html), the team included business, marketing, UX, product vision, and development.
 We had a simple goal: enter the market with this new product.
-We had some new insights on @@dimensional planning and estimating and achieving goals.
+We had some new insights on dimensional planning and estimating and achieving goals.

 > For obvious reasons, we have to apply some discretion here.
 We cannot share all the project details, but add some concrete examples from the product we're currently working on, the online Agile fluency Diagnostic application.